hci-a-if-its-2019/final-project-ichiraku-ramen/README.md

 - Intel HD Graphic
 - 2 GB RAM
 4. Using physical buttons (mouse / keyboard) or touch screen
-5. Installed new version of browser
+5. Web browser available

 ### User
 1. Familiar using web browser
 2. User have medium-high experience on it.
-3. User age range from 17 - 50 years old.
+3. Age ranged from 17 - 50 years old.
-4. Student of Informatics Department
+4. Student of Informatics Department.

 ## Prototype
-This prototype build based on `react`, in order to make this prototype work well please type this on terminal
+This prototype is built using `react` as the main framework.
+In order to make this prototype work, please type this on terminal
 ```bash
 sudo npm install -g serve
 serve -s monta-prototype-1